sidfishus/distributedspa/README.md

 The purpose of this is to provide a template for modern web applications.
 Developed using Chrome, and tested on IE and Edge browsers.
 Developed using the Microsoft Visual Code IDE and includes integrated build and debugging tasks.

-There is a video by the Identity Server 4 creators that is available on YouTube that describes authentication and the distributed model used in this project: https://www.youtube.com/watch?edufilter=NULL&v=eF2myGRT8bo.
+There is a video by the Identity Server 4 creators which is available on YouTube that describes authentication and the distributed model used in this project: https://www.youtube.com/watch?edufilter=NULL&v=eF2myGRT8bo.

 Projects:

 Client: A modern Javascript React SPA which calls a protected external web API.
-When not logged in redirects to the identity server for logging in.
-Incorporating a .NET and Node server backend, and a Javascript client.
+When not logged in redirects to the identity server for authentication.
+Incorporating a .NET and Node server backend, and a Javascript client application.

 Features:
   - ASP .NET MVC Core 2.2 for hosting the static front end files.
   - Server side pre-rendering leveraging Microsoft SPA Services.
-  - Webpack and Babel for compiling and bundling Javascript files including the object spread syntax plugin.
+  - Webpack and Babel for compiling and bundling Javascript files which includes the object spread syntax plugin.
   - React version 16.12.
   - Hot module replacement (live page reloading upon changes) provided by the React hot loader (https://github.com/gaearon/react-hot-loader).
   - Flow for static type checking.